 Why?
 Because until the past decade or so, most employer healthcare plans covered the majority of employees’ medical costs.

 The spiraling cost of healthcare has resulted in many employers shifting more of these expenses to employees.
-Monthly premiums for traditional healthcare plans that used to be fairly reasonable now may cost $2,000 or more.
+Premiums for traditional healthcare plans that used to be fairly reasonable now may cost $600 per month or more.
 And many of these plans have annual deductibles—money you must pay out of pocket for medical expenses before the plan takes over most of the costs.

 Since most employees can’t afford these plans, many companies now also offer high-deductible health plans (HDHPs).
 How pervasive are these plans?
 In 2019 51% of all U.S. employees were enrolled in HDHPs.